humleflue/P4/ANTLR/README.md

 Now you should be all set an ready to compile the program.

 ## Running the compiler with IntelliJ IDEA
+Open this folder as an IntelliJ IDEA project.

 Follow [this guide](https://stackoverflow.com/a/1051705/12545726) to add the two `.jar` files in the `./Dependencies` directory to the project.

 To be able to run the compiler from IntelliJ IDEA, left click the `Main` file in the Project tool window and select `Run 'Main'` from the dropdown menu.